Postgraduate course on intellectual property and commercialisation in collaboration with PRV

 The course gives a broad overview of different types of intellectual property (IP) and how it can be used to add commercial value to research outcomes, from describing impact in grant applications to licensing and creating startups.
 It will also provide tools for finding useful information from patents in your research area as well as for structuring and presenting research outcomes from a commercial point of view.

-The course includes four seminars given by the Swedish Patent and Registration Office (Patent & Registreringsverket, PRV) and UU Innovation.
+The course includes four seminars given by Uppsala University Innovation in collaboration with the Swedish Patent and Registration Office (Patent & Registreringsverket, PRV).

-For whom: The course is open to PhD students and employees from all disciplinary domains at Uppsala University.
-Maximum 40 participants.
+For whom: The course is open to PhD students, postdocs and researchers from all disciplinary domains at Uppsala University.

 All seminars start at 9:15 and end at 12:00.